-The goal of this project is to resolve seasonal and interannual variations in atmospheric O_2 (detected through changes in O_2/N_2 ratio), which can aid in determining rates of marine biological productivity and ocean mixing.
-The results are also used to help determine the terrestrial and oceanic distribution of the global anthropogenic CO_2 sink.
+The goal of this project is to resolve seasonal and interannual variations in atmospheric $O_2$ (detected through changes in $O_2/N_2$ ratio), which can aid in determining rates of marine biological productivity and ocean mixing.
+The results are also used to help determine the terrestrial and oceanic distribution of the global anthropogenic $CO_2$ sink.
 The program involves air sampling at a network of sites in both the Northern and Southern Hemispheres.
 Palmer Station is especially well situated for resolving signals of carbon cycling in the Southern Ocean.

 The Research Associate collects samples fortnightly from both TerraLab and the VLF Building.
 A goal is that all sampling will eventually be moved to TerraLab.
-Samples taken from the station are sent to Scripps where the analysis of O_2 and CO_2 content takes place.
+Samples taken from the station are sent to Scripps where the analysis of $O_2$ and $CO_2$ content takes place.

 Sampling equipment and operations were per plan throughout the month.
-Following a brief power outages early in the month, a fuse needed replacing on the TerraLab air pump.